pgstenberg/pac-ssh-ca/README.md

 - The client and hosts should **not** require any additional cli or tools to be installed.

 ## How it works

+Simple SSH CA works with the concept of `delegates` - delegating the signing of certificates to a list of trusted and known public-keys (delegates).

+Requesting a public-key (certificate) to be signed can be done by simply ssh to the certificate authority (Simple SSH CA).

+**IF** the presented public-key is not present in the list of trusted delegates a new federated login will be performed to setup a new trust against the requesting client.

 ### Host Certificates